elenavanengelenmaslova/kotlin-basic-syntax-and-coding-conventions/slides.md

 <v-clicks>

-- Use Pascal case for naming
+- Use pascal case for naming

 - Choose descriptive and concise names